VirusFriendly/SSHapendoes/README.md

 ## Future Plans

-I'm currently forking [SSH-Rankings](https://github.com/maetrics/SSH-Ranking) to add support for parsing CatchAll logs and eventually add threat actor behavior profiles using analysis of various metadata signatures.
+I'm currently forking [SSH-Rankings](https://github.com/maetrics/SSH-Ranking) to add support for parsing SSHapendoes logs and eventually add threat actor behavior profiles using analysis of various metadata signatures.

 If you think this project could use additional features, see if the feature is a better fit for SSH-Rankings.
 If you find that it's a good fit for either project, submit a feature request.

-## How you can help

-This is works on my box, if it doesn't work on yours fork the project and work on Documentation & Installation and submit a pull request.